vimalraj2007/SkillBridge/README.md

-About SkillBridge
+SkillBridge

-A learning and skill-enhancement platform powered by AI
+SkillBridge is a learning and skill-enhancement platform powered by AI.
+It bridges learners with personalized insights, helping them understand their strengths and growth areas using intelligent analytics.

+🔹 About SkillBridge

+AI-enhanced learning platform

 Connects learners with personalized learning paths

-Helps users analyze their knowledge, performance, and progress
+Analyzes knowledge, performance & progress

-Provides dashboards for tracking skill development
+Provides dashboards for skill tracking

-Uses Gemini AI for analysis and recommendations
+Uses Gemini AI for recommendations & insights

-Designed with a clean, intuitive, and minimal UI
+Clean, intuitive & minimal UI/UX

-Built using React + TypeScript + Vite
+Built with React + TypeScript + Vite

-Fully configurable with API key for local use
+Fully configurable using local API keys

 📁 skillbridge